-This course provides an introduction to and critical analysis of contemporary theoretical understandings of race in order to evaluate various theological responses to the persistent problem of racism.
-It seeks to introduce course members to the structures and dynamics of "racism" as a challenge to critical reflection in theology and ethics; reflect on the problem of racism within a conceptual framework that acknowledges the social construction of race and locate appropriate responses to racism within the sphere of social and political transformation and evaluate several Christian theological responses.
+This introduction to and critical analysis of contemporary theoretical understandings of race equips students to evaluate various theological responses to the persistent problem of racism.
+It seeks to: introduce course members to the structures and dynamics of "racism" as a challenge to critical reflection in theology and ethics; reflect on the problem of racism within a conceptual framework that acknowledges the social construction of race; locate appropriate responses to racism within the sphere of social and political transformation; and evaluate several Christian theological responses.
 Prerequisite: TH 10000 or ET 20000.
 (See ET 05447).